dotnet/AspNetCore.Docs/aspnet/mvc/overview/deployment/docker-aspnetmvc.md

 **Publish Steps**

-1. Right click on the web project in Visual Studio, and select **Publish**.
+1. Right click on the web project (our example uses one called mvcrandomanswers) in Visual Studio, and select **Publish**.
 1. Click the **Custom profile button**, and then select **File System** as the method.
 1. Choose the directory.
 By convention, the downloaded sample uses `bin\Release\PublishOutput`.